franktranvantu/react-data-fetching/README.md

-Learn to use the Fetch API, a data-fetching interface native to the browser, to load external data and update state in React.
+Learn to make server requests in React using Axios, a promised-based library that's similar to the Fetch API.

+In addition to having stronger browser support than fetch(), Axios provides many useful built-in features.